hsbxl/gnuwhine/README.md

 # Gnüwhine recipe

 ## Make your own Gnüwhine
-Choose from the following ingredients: krambambuli, rum, cognac, sugar, cinnamon, coffee, lemon.
+Choose from the following ingredients: krambambuli, rum, cognac, vodka, clubmate, orangejuice, cinnamon, lemon, sugar.
 The key is the ingredient, the value is the amount in percentage.
 Example:

 rum: 70%